 - General aches and pains.

-A typical viral laryngitis gets worse over 2-3 days.
-It then eases and goes, usually within a week.
+Viral laryngitis typically gets worse over 2-3 days.
+It then eases and goes away, usually within a week.
 However, you may have a croaky voice for a week or so even after the other symptoms have gone.
-This is because the inflammation of the vocal cords may take a while to settle after the virus has gone.
+This is because the inflammation of the vocal cords can take a while to settle after the virus has gone.

 If laryngitis doesn't settle after three weeks, it is called chronic laryngitis.
 Causes for this include:

-- Less common infections (for example, the fungal infection called thrush).
+- Less common infections (for example, the fungal infection called thrush or candida).